expandedfronts/revisr/readme.txt

 = Instructions =
 * Unzip the plugin folder and upload it to the plugins directory of your WordPress installation.
 * Configure any remote repositories on the plugin settings page.
 Supports git through SSH or HTTPS.
-* If the repository was cloned from a remote, Revisr will attempt to use the settings stored in Git.

 = Notes =
 Please verify that database backups are working before attempting to revert the database, especially if attempting to do so on a production website.
 Backups use the mysqldump command, supported by most hosts/environments.
 If you're using Windows, you will need to add a path to the mysqldump command in your computer's settings.